rishabh11336/Medical-Diagnosis/README.md

 - **Severity Assessment:** Provides an estimate of the severity of the condition, helping users decide whether they should seek medical attention urgently.

+Demo

+You can find a live demo of the Medical Diagnosis Flask App at [https://infoware-intern.azurewebsites.net](https://infoware-intern.azurewebsites.net/)

 ## Installation

 1. Clone this repository to your local machine: